berkaysson/Battleship/README.md

 # ToDo

 - [x] An info modal to intro game
-- [ ] Making ships more distinguishable to each other
+- [x] Making ships more distinguishable to each other
 - [ ] Improve computer moves
+- [ ] Delay to AI moves